3D-iceland/volcanoes/README.md

 ## Slicing of STL files
 3D models are prepared for printing in Ultimaker Cura configured for Crealty Ender Pro printer.
-Important: Top thickness has been increased to 1.6mm.
+Important: Top thickness has been doubled from 0.8mm to 1.6mm.

 ## Mold casting